 - Assessment of: takes place after learning.

 These assessments and evaluations take place throughout the course.

 Teaching & Learning Strategies

-Students will analyse literary texts from contemporary and historical periods, interpret informational and graphic texts, and create oral, written, and media texts in a variety of forms.
+Students will analyze literary texts from contemporary and historical periods, interpret informational and graphic texts, and create oral, written, and media texts in a variety of forms.
 An important focus will be on the use of strategies that contribute to effective communication.

 Teachers differentiate instruction to meet the diverse learning needs of students.
-Instructors use Discussion Boards, Google Apps for Education, Multi-Media element, constant valuable feedback, Google docs, Google forms, Google slides, Google drive to meet the needs of students and to assist students in reflecting on their learning, and in setting goals for improvement in key areas while developing 21st century skills.
-These tools help facilitate the development of 21st century learners and ensure the development of students that can self assess, work independently and demonstrate their ability to critically analyze text.
+Instructors use Discussion Boards, Google Apps for Education, Multi-Media element, constant valuable feedback, Google docs, Google forms, Google slides, Google Drive to meet the needs of students and to assist students in reflecting on their learning, and in setting goals for improvement in key areas while developing 21st-century skills.
+These tools help facilitate the development of 21st-century learners and ensure the development of students that can self-assess, work independently and demonstrate their ability to critically analyze text.

 Identifying and developing skills and strategies

 Students learn to choose and utilize varied techniques taught through video lessons, assignments, activities, and student exemplars to become effective readers, writers, and oral communicators.